Baba Babee Skazala

 The little-known story of Ukrainian children torn from their homes in the crush between the Nazi and Soviet fronts in World War II.
 Spending their childhood as refugees in Europe, these inspiring individuals later immigrated to the United States, creating new homes and communities through their grit, faith and deep belief in the importance of preserving culture.

 Filming interviews and creating a documentary film from that interview footage is complex and expensive.
 The costs of travel, equipment, translations and transcriptions, insurance and licensing rights for music & archival footage add up quickly.
 All of that is before considering the actual filmmaking costs, especially production and post-production costs that will drive whether or not the final product is compelling enough to share the stories of this important group of people with an audience beyond the current generations of the Ukrainian diaspora and outside the Ukrainian community.
-We have kept costs well below initial budget projections, but we still need your help to complete post-production and to fund promotion of the film.
-We've included an updated chart of actual costs to date (June 2018) and remaining budget projections.
+We have kept costs well below initial budget projections, and are now funding promotion of the film.
+We've included an updated chart of actual costs to date (June 2019) and remaining budget projections.

 We knew that it would take time to raise the necessary funds, but firmly believed the interviews should not be delayed in order to complete as many as possible.
 Because of this, our team did not take any pay and our Director contributed a substantial amount of personal savings to advance this project.

-Here is a chart showing fundraising sources & donations to date (June 2018), totaling $35,173, of which over $10,000 is from sale of items on our Etsy store.
-As you can see, your support is critical to completing this project.
+Here is a chart showing fundraising sources & donations to date (June 2019), totaling approximately $30,000, plus $10,000 from sales of items on our Etsy store.